juanma1980/mosestrip/README.md

 # mousestrip (KWin script)
 Kwin script that displays a read strip around the mouse.
-The main purpose is to help focusing on the zone of the screen where the pointer is located.
-This is an aid for improving attemption-related or color perception issues when working with a computer.
+The main purpose is to help focusing attention on the zone of the screen where the pointer is located.
+This is an aid for improving attention-related or color perception issues when working with a computer.

 ## Install